-The Risk and Audit Committee comprises three members, the majority of whom are external (independent) members, and one of whom is an APRA Member.
+The ARC is comprised of three external (independent) members.
 The committee is chaired by one of the external members (who also has a casting vote if needed).

 The ARC is attended by the Chief Internal Auditor, the Chief Risk Officer, and a representative of the Australian National Audit Office.
 The Chairman of APRA, and other senior APRA executives, may attend by invitation.

 The ARC usually meets four times per year.
 An additional meeting is held to review APRA's Annual Financial Statements.

 The ARC’s Charter sets out the ARC’s objectives, authority, composition and tenure, roles and responsibilities, reporting and administrative arrangements.

 Subscribe for updates